 - Risks to Gastrointestinal Functioning: severe nausea and vomiting may occur, and likely show the first signs of an overdose.

-Also taking Gablofen for recreational purposes or beyond prescribed dosage may result in Baclofen high.
 This condition is also possible when this drug is combined with alcohol or other drugs.
 Such interactions amplify the effects of both substances and may result in OD.
 Overdosing on Baclofen may lead to:

 - Blurred vision